speight-wq/merkle-envelope-tools/README.md

 ## Why This Matters

 Most verification tools return a binary result: valid or invalid.

 The computation is opaque.
 The process cannot be independently reproduced.
-You trust the tool.
+You trust the output.

-These instruments take a different approach:
+This project takes a different approach.

 1. **Transparent** — Every intermediate hash, concatenation, and comparison is exposed
 2. **Reproducible** — Same input produces same fingerprint, anywhere, anytime